lukeorth/poison/README.md

 ### Analytics

-Gain insights on who your users are.
+Gain insights on your users.
 Poison currently supports [Plausible](https://plausible.io) which is available via a paid service or by [self-hosting](https://github.com/plausible/analytics).
 Take a look at the Poison demo site's

 **Note**: *Enabling analytics will add external dependencies.*